 - Once done, place the dough, very evenly shaped in the form of a large rectangle, on a well-floured, lined sheet pan, and place plenty of flour on top.

-- Wrap under and over with plastic wrap and place immediately into the refrigerator, to allow the dough to retard (process of slowing down the fermentation process or flavor, and gas development of the dough)
+- Wrap over and under with plastic wrap and place immediately into the refrigerator, to allow the dough to retard (the process of slowing down the fermentation process or flavor, and gas development of the dough)

 - Allow to sit in fridge at least 3 hours or overnight.